 Test Expected Percentage of Course Mastery

-Test 1 20%
+Test 1 - at home 20%

-Test 2 35%
+Test 2 - at Assessment Center 35%

-Test 3 50%
+Test 3- at home 50%

-Midterm 65%
+Midterm- at Assessment Center 65%

-Test 4 75%
+Test 4- at home 75%

-Test 5 85%
+Test 5- at Assessment Center 85%

-Test 6 95%
+Test 6- at home 95%

-Final Exam 100%
+Final Exam- at Assessment Center 100%

 Makeup Policy: There are no retakes of tests and there are no makeups.
-If a student misses class on the test date, he/she will earn a 0 on it.
-However, students will be required to take a knowledge check during the next class meeting that will not count towards the overall course grade but may alter the number of topics in the ALEKS pie.
-Students who start the test but do not return to the next class period to finish it will earn a 0 on the test.
-Keep in mind that the lowest test score will be replaced with the Final Exam score this allows students to miss one test (not the Final) without penalty due to illness or other emergencies.
-Students with religious or college-sponsored absences such as sport teams must notify their instructors ahead of time to arrange to take the test in the Assessment Center.
+You have a full week to take the test and you have the course schedule.
+Make plans NOW.
+Although students have jobs and family, these are not appropriate excuses for missing tests.
+The date on the course schedule is the absolute last day to take the test.
+You can take it anytime during that given week.
+If a student does not take a test by the due date, he/she will earn a 0 on it.
+However, students will be required to take a knowledge check that will not count towards the overall course grade but may alter the number of topics in the ALEKS pie.
+Communicate with your instructor - you may be locked out of your account until you reply to any communication requests.

 Accelerated Pace: Students may accelerate the pace of this course and finish early.
 Students can work as much as they want and learn as many topics as they wish each week.
-However, they will continue to test in class on schedule.
-If a student completes 100% of his/her pie before Test 6, the student may request to take the Final Exam.
+However, they will continue to test on schedule.
+If a student completes 100% of his/her pie, the student may request to take the Final Exam.
 To pass the course, a student who takes the Final Exam early must earn 85% on it.
 Otherwise, the student will continue in the course as usual.
-A student who takes the Final Exam early can request to retake it when 100% of the pie is rebuilt as long as it is before Test 6.
-A student who earns 85% or higher on the Final Exam will earn that percentage for any remaining tests and 100% for any remaining weekly topic goals.
+A student who takes the Final Exam early can request to retake it when 100% of the pie is rebuilt.
+A student who earns 85% or higher on the final will earn that percentage for any remaining tests and 100% for any remaining weekly topic goals.